yash-tatvic/amplitude-dev-center/docs/analytics/apis/taxonomy-api.md

 You can edit planned events and properties, and not events and properties that already have data in the project.

 !!!warning "Getting Access"
-    Customers who intend on using the Taxonomy API should reach out to their Customer Service Manager or Amplitude Support team.
+    The Taxonomy API requires your account to be on the Enterprise plan, or have the Govern add on enabled.

 --8<-- "includes/postman-interactive.md"